Ashley-Sands/Comp-280-PythonServer/README.md

 ### Running the server
 Run '/main/build.exe' to run the standalone build of the http server
-The server has been build using PyInstall 3.5
+The server has been build using PyInstaller 3.5
 To run the web server from source run ```main_server.py``` using python 3.7 (no modules required)

 ### Extending the server